mrinmoy312/CodeAlpha_WebScraping/README.md

 # CodeAlpha - Task 1: Web Scraping

-Internship Domain: Data Analytics
+**Internship Domain**: Data Analytics
-Intern Name: Mrinmoy Jana
+**Intern Name**: Mrinmoy Jana
-Organization: CodeAlpha
+**Organization**: CodeAlpha
-Task: Web Scraping using Python
+**Task**: Web Scraping using Python

 ---

 ## Objective

-To scrape product data (book titles, prices, and ratings) from a public website and convert it into structured tabular format (CSV) for further analysis.
+To scrape product data (book titles, prices, and ratings) from a public website and convert it into a structured tabular format (CSV) for further analysis.

+This updated version includes web navigation by scraping multiple paginated pages (page 1 to 5) from the website, showcasing the ability to handle both HTML structure and page navigation.

 ---